Manage water resources sustainably and promote water efficiency.

 Abstracting water from the environment: we have to continually balance the needs of our customers with the needs of the environment, by ensuring we don’t take too much water from naturally occurring sources.

 Water we use as a company: we are accredited to the Carbon Trust Water Standard.
 The standard enables us to demonstrate that we practice what we preach by measuring, managing and reducing the water we use as a company.
-Our commitment to this is outlined in our Water Demand Management Policy.
+Our commitment to this is outlined in our Water Demand Management Policy (PDF 35 KB opens in new window).